Code-Institute-Submissions/TobinStonelake-entunepreneurs_AprResub/README.md

 * Site Owner Goals
     1. The Site Owner's goal is to utilise digital platforms, to amass trends within other User’s data and gain further insights into what other like-minded visitors are visiting the site for.

         1. By being able to search the sets database and view each track, the Site Owner can view these trends and similarities.

     1. The Site Owner's goal will be to improve their ability to keep track of their own collections and wishlists.

-        1. By the very nature of a comprehensive list of their playlists and ordering, the Site Owner has a portal to view and revisit sets they have made in the past.
+        1. By the very nature of a comprehensive list of their playlists and order, the Site Owner has a portal to view and revisit sets they have made in the past.
         2. By including the local file directory, it makes it easy to find songs that may have been lost within the myriad of files and disorganisation that is prevalent in the digital age and using multiple storage devices.
 [Directory Screenshot](README_files/README_images/directoryevidence.png)

-    1. The Site Owner wants to add to the ever-growing list of 3rd-party sites that help to promote the services of content producers and are easily linkable within their own social media and other media platforms.
+    1. The Site Owner wants to add to the ever-growing list of 3rd-party sites that help to promote the services of content producers and are easily linkable within their social media and other media platforms.

-        1. By adding to the various websites, such as Soundcloud, Mixcloud, Instagram and Facebook (etc), this gives User's another means to add to their promotional links.
+        1. By adding to the various websites, such as Soundcloud, Mixcloud, Instagram and Facebook (etc), this gives User's other means to add to their promotional links.

 ### Achieved Testing

-* Throughout the project, I have been viewing my site across a number of devices.
+* Throughout the project, I have been viewing my site across several devices.
 Including mobiles, tablets, a range of monitors with different ratios and utilising the inspect element capability on Google Chrome to give me further insight into how the site functions across devices that I do not have access to.